Phillip Jacobson

-Phillip Jacobson (born 1928) is a Seattle architect and university professor.
+Phillip Jacobson (August 27, 1928 – May 17, 2025) was an American architect and university professor.

+Background

-He was born in Santa Monica, California and moved to Seattle in 1941.
+Jacobson was born on August 27, 1928, in Santa Monica, California, and moved to Seattle in 1941.
 Following graduation from Highline High School in 1946 he served in the U.S. Army 24th Infantry Division in the occupation of Japan.
 He received his first professional degree B.Arch.
-E. (honors) from Washington State University in 1952 and then, with a Fulbright Grant, studied urban design and planning in England at the University of Liverpool He later was awarded a Fulbright Research Grant for study in Finland.
+E. (honors) from Washington State University in 1952 and then, with a Fulbright Grant, studied urban design and planning in England at the University of Liverpool.
+He later was awarded a Fulbright Research Grant for study in Finland.
 He received his Master of Architecture (Licenciata) degree from the Finnish Institute of Technology in Helsinki.

+Jacobson died on May 17, 2025, at the age of 96.

 Professional career

 Jacobson joined the Seattle firm Young Richard Carleton and Detlie (later TRA) in 1955.
 He rose to become partner and for over 20 years was the firm's Design Director retiring in 1992.
 He also was for two years with John Carl Warnecke in San Francisco.
 At times the firm had branch offices in Anchorage, Boston, Denver and Las Vegas.
 In addition to the United States the firm was involved in the Middle East, Central America and the Pacific region.

 Representative of Jacobson's projects with TRA are: